quicwg/multipath/draft-ietf-quic-multipath.md

 delegate such discussion in separate documents.

-To open a new path, an endpoint needs to provide its peer with connection IDs for a new path (as identified by the Path Identifier).
+To open a new path, an endpoint needs to provide its peer with connection IDs and associated Path Identifiers for a new path.

 To open a new path, an endpoint SHALL use different Connection IDs on different paths.
 Still, the receiver may observe the same Connection ID used on different 4-tuples due to, e.g., NAT rebinding.
 In such case, the receiver reacts as specified in {{Section 9.3 of QUIC-TRANSPORT}}.

-This proposal adds two multipath control frames for path management:
+This proposal adds three multipath control frames for path management:

 - PATH_ABANDON frame for the receiver side to abandon the path (see {{path-abandon-frame}})